-Here in no particular order of importance I offer a few of my top self-health-promoting practices.
-Learned from living and backed by scientific research, none of them takes much in the way of hard cash.
+Here, as a little holiday gift, are a few of my top self-health–promoting practices.
+Learned from living and backed by scientific research, none of them takes much in the way of cash.

-The hard truth, at least in my experience: they never become habits.
+The hard truth—at least in my experience—is that they never become habits.
 Each one requires daily recommitment (remembering) and daily practice (just doing it).

 - Eat lots of vegetables.
-Although science doesn’t identify a single vegetable, group of vegetables, or plant constituent as the “most important” for health, piles of research confirms that the people who eat the most and the greatest diversity of vegetables (and fruits, too) enjoy better all-around physical and psychological health.
+Although science doesn’t identify a single vegetable, group of vegetables, or plant constituent as the “most important” for health, piles of research confirm that the people who eat the most and greatest diversity of vegetables (and fruit, too) enjoy better all-around physical and psychological health.
 You can’t overdose on green, red, and yellow vegetables (but go easy on the fried potatoes).

 - Aim for 7-8 hours of quality sleep most nights.
-Research shows that getting around seven hours of quality sleep every night helps manage weight, improves memory and slows cognitive decline, reduces risk of diabetes and heart disease, and more.
+Aim for 7 to 8 hours of quality sleep most nights.
+Research shows that getting around 7 hours of quality sleep every night helps to manage weight, improves memory and slows cognitive decline, reduces the risks of diabetes and heart disease, and more.

 - Apologize.
-It took a long time before I understood that when things go bad in almost any situation, I’ve usually played a big part in it.
-Apologizing fully and without qualification (regardless of the role another or others played in the bad situation) clears my emotional decks so I can move on.
+It took a long time for me to understand that when things go bad in almost any situation, I’ve usually played a big part in it.
+Apologizing fully and without qualification (regardless of the role another or others played in the bad situation) clears my emotional decks so that I can move on.

 - Forgive.
-A closely related psychological truth it took me a long time to absorb: forgiving doesn’t absolve others of the consequences of their actions, but it does free up the energy I expend holding them accountable for my pain.
-Holding accounts means I expect others to change before I can feel better.
+A closely related psychological truth that it took me a long time to absorb: Forgiving doesn’t absolve others of the consequences of their actions, but it does free up the energy I expend in holding them accountable for my pain.
+Holding accounts means that I expect others to change before I can feel better.
 Forgiveness empowers me to move on.

 - Invest in high-quality relationships.
 Again, an abundance of research supports the notion that cultivating close family and friendship ties promotes physical and emotional well being.
 Like everything else associated with health, it takes time, energy, and knowledge to sustain healthy relationships.

 - Cultivate an understanding of many points of view.
-Getting at the heart of how people develop their points of view on a particular issue, and what values and actions attach to them helps me develop compassion.
-I’ve found working on this skill has also helped me refine my attempts to persuade others to see and respect other points of view.
+Getting at the heart of how people develop their points of view on a particular issue, and what values and actions they attach to them, helps me to develop compassion.
+I’ve found that working on this skill has also helped me to refine my attempts to persuade others to see and respect other points of view.

 - Express gratitude.
-I find the act of saying aloud or writing about something I'm grateful for causes an immediate internal shift away away from self-pity, blame, anger, and other energy-sapping emotional states.
-Feeling grateful and saying so is a good way to start the day, or start any day over.
+I find the act of saying aloud or writing about something for which I’m grateful causes an immediate internal shift away from self-pity, blame, anger, and other energy-sapping emotional states.
+Feeling grateful and saying so is a good way to start the day or start any day over.